mkava/PFLinnormVikings/CharacterCreation.md

 Inherently good or evil races may have difficulty being accepted culturally.
 Races of the Underdark, such as the Daergar or Drow, are especially unliked and will have difficulty with the powers that be in the kingdom.
 If you want to play a race that will have to deal with this strife, talk with me prior to make sure it won't cause conflicts for the table, story, or setting.

 ## 5) Alignment
+Pick an alignment that makes sense for the concept and matches what the class allows.

 No requirements.
 Full spectrum is allowed.
 Chaotic characters, especially from other regions, will find it easier to handle the people and cultures present in the campaign.
 Extremely good or extremely evil will not work in this setting.
 Please do not create a character that is the moral compass for the party.
 Strife due to alignment differences is fine though and sometimes part of the fun.

 ## 6) Ability Scores
 We will be using point buy to give everyone the same amount of power potential.
 Use this [Point Buy Calculator](http://www.jody-white.com/pathfinder-ability-score-calculator.php), select 25 points (Epic Fantasy).
-Dumping an ability (lowering it below 10) is fine, within reason.
+Dumping an ability (lowering it below 10) is fine, within reason, and the lowest possible score is 7.
 This gives more points to buy up other skills.

 - Strength (STR) - Raw strength.
 Melee to hit and damage.
 How much can be carried.
 - Dexterity (DEX) - Finesse and agility.
 Ranged and ranged touch to hit.
 Affects AC, touch AC, and reflex save.